msoute/vertx-deploy-tools/README.md

 # Changelog
 ## 1.2-SNAPSHOT

+* [Feature] Auto remove InStandby instances from an autoscaling group if the instances has already been terminated (#11).
 * [Feature] Add support to check if config has changed and force a restart of the container.
 * [Feature] Add support for seamless deploy without capacity loss to autoscaling groups with option `keepCurrentCapacity` defaults to true.
 * [Feature] Add local run support `deploy.internal`.